 We are always looking for new and exciting collaborations with community and youth projects, schools, colleges and other arts organisations.
 If that’s you, please get in touch for a chat.

-Hive builds on the legacy of South Yorkshire young writers’ work initiated in 2007 through the Signposts Writing Project.
+Hive continues and builds on South Yorkshire young writers’ work initiated in 2007 through the Signposts Writing Project.
 The project, founded by poet Matt Black in Sheffield in 1997 to signpost writing opportunities in the local community, went on to pioneer a wide range of young writers’ activity in the region.

 Hive South Yorkshire is funded by Arts Council England